Ianokane1/pawfectionparlour/README.md

 - All three service options are displayed.

 ### Contact Page
-- An information section that displays the groomers telephone number, email address, opening times and address.
+- An information section that displays the groomer's telephone number, email address, opening times, and address.
-- A contact form that requires the user to enter their full name, email address and a message.
+- A contact form that requires the user to enter their full name, email address, and a message.
 The form is already pre-filled with the user's full name (if the user is logged in and has created a profile).
-- A Google maps iframe of the groomers location.
+- A Google maps iframe of the groomer's location.

 ### Create Booking Page
 - A form that requires the user to enter/select the booking details.